Avinashturkar/SQL-AdHoc-Financial-Analytics-Project/Ad-Hoc Requests and SQL Code Solution.md

 **Ad-Hoc Request:** Create a stored proc for monthly gross sales report so that a user doesn't have to manually modify the query every time.
 This stored proc can be run by other users too who have limited access to database and they can generate this report without needing to involve the data analytics team.

+The report should have the following columns:
+- Month
+- Total gross sales in that month from a given customer.

 **SQL Query:**

 ```sql